Cash Flow Modeling for Multi-Family Real Estate: A Complete Guide

 Exit analysis and disposition

 Most development models assume an eventual sale, typically three to seven years after stabilization.
-To estimate the sale price, you apply a capitalization rate to the projected net operating income at exit.
+To estimate the sale price, you use the exit price as a key assumption, applying a capitalization rate (Cap Rate) to the projected net operating income at exit.
+Cap Rate is defined as net operating income divided by the value of the property, expressed as a percentage.

 The cap rate reflects current market conditions and property quality—lower cap rates translate to higher valuations.
 After subtracting selling costs and paying off remaining debt, what remains represents the equity proceeds returned to investors.